Measuring Fabry-Perot fringes#

 Now, let’s delete the image metadata (including the annotations) to clean up the image.

-Select the “Delete metadata” entry in the “Edit” menu, or the
+Select the “Delete object metadata…” entry in the “Edit” menu, or the

-The “Delete metadata” dialog opens.
+The “Delete metadata” dialog.
 Click “No” to keep the ROI and delete the rest of the metadata.#

-Select the “Copy metadata” entry in the “Edit” menu, or the
+the copy/paste option present in the “ROI” menu, or the and

-entry in the “Edit” menu, or the button in the toolbar.#
+The “Paste” entry in the “ROI” menu, or the button in the toolbar.#

 The ROI is added to the second image.#